7 Legal Rights You Have as a Renter or Tenant You May Not Know About

-Landlords may have many legitimate reasons for entering your unit, including letting a repairman in, performing an inspection, giving a tour, or other reasons.
+Landlords may have many legitimate reasons for entering your unit.
+Specially including letting a repairman in, performing an inspection, giving a tour, or other reasons.
 However, as renters have a right to reasonable freedom without intrusion, your landlord must provide notice of entry prior to entering your unit.

 7. The Law Supersedes Your Lease

-Landlords are not always well-versed in tenant rights, and as such, may ask you to sign a lease that includes rules that violate your rights as a renter.
+Landlords are not always well-versed in tenant rights.
+Additionally they may ask you to sign a lease that includes rules that violate your rights as a renter.
 For example, some landlords may attempt to skirt their responsibility to provide a habitable home by requiring tenants to handle major repairs.
 However, your lease does not supersede the law, and any illegal provisions found in it cannot be enforced.

 Hire an Experienced Tenant Rights Lawyer

 If you are a tenant in California you have the right to live in a safe environment that doesn’t compromise your health and safety.
-As disputes between landlords and tenants can be complicated, it’s important to consult with an experienced tenant rights attorney to ensure you are protected.
+Disputes between landlords and tenants can be complicated.
+It’s important to consult with an experienced tenant rights attorney to ensure you are protected.